p-netm/bcpDojo/README.md

   #### add_person:
      Usage: add_person <first_name> <second_name> (fellow [[yes|y]|[no|n]]|staff)

+  #### print_room:
+     Usage: print_room <room_name>
+     Prints the names of all occupants within the provided room_name

+  #### print_allocations:
+     Usage: print_allocations [<file_name>]
+     goes through all the rooms in the system and prints out the members of each room. if the file name argument is provided then the system also adds the names to the given file_name

+  #### load_people:
+     Usage: load_people (<file_name>)
+     takes a preformatted text file, reads it, extracts the names of people inside the given filename and assigns each to a room

+  ### Miscellaneous
+  Meaning not part of the requirements.

+  #### display:
+    Usage: display
+    prints out the current state of the system. prints out a graphical representation of the state of the system, how and where a certain person name is or where a certain person object is stored as well as lists of room name of al the rooms yet created

+  #### view_ids:
+    Usage:
+    to reallocate a person you might need their ids; in a case where such is not given then, one can use this function and print out all people added to the dojo as well as the ids that they gave when being registered into the system.

  #### Extras:
   > -i, --interactive  Interactive Mode
     -h, --help  Show this screen and exit.